ionic-enterprise/tutorials/docs/native-solutions/auth-connect/react/getting-started.md

 </CH.Code>

-Eventually, this store will be used with a [useSyncExternalHook](https://react.dev/reference/react/useSyncExternalStore) hook.
-Because of this, we need some boilerplate code starting with a `subscribe()` function.
+To sync the store with React, we will eventually use [useSyncExternalHook](https://react.dev/reference/react/useSyncExternalStore).
+In preparation, we need some boilerplate code starting with a `subscribe()` method.

----

 <CH.Code>